JuanJoseSolorzano/WindowsMics/README.md

 ## ⚙️ Usage

 1. 📥 Download the `.cmd` file you want to use.
-2. 🖱️ Right-click on it and choose **Run as administrator**.
+2. 🖱️ Right-click on it and choose.
 3. 🔄 The Explorer process will restart automatically.
 4. ✅ Done!
 Your context menu style is now changed.

----

-## 🛡️ Requirements

-- 🪟 Windows 11
-- 🛠️ Administrator privileges

 ---